LLM Law - Banking and Finance LawFind a programme

 Part-time study requires daytime, weekday attendance.

 This is a distinctive LLM programme that considers the law and regulation of banking and finance.
-You will enjoy the opportunity to examine wide-ranging questions concerning the impact of law, regulation, policy and practice on banking and finance.
-You will be taught by leading academics who have internationally-recognised research profiles on this subject.
+You will have the opportunity to examine wide-ranging questions concerning the impact of law, regulation, policy and practice on banking and finance.
+You will be taught by leading academics who have internationally recognised research profiles on this subject.

 The programme includes various specialist units dealing with banking and finance law.
 It is suitable for students seeking a career in law, finance, business or regulation.
-Among the benefits of this programme are its subject coverage and the transferable skills that it is designed to promote.
-It is anticipated that it will enhance a range of practical settings and careers.
+Among the benefits of studying for this LLM are the subject coverage it offers and the transferable skills it promotes.
+It is designed to enhance a range of practical settings and careers.

 We have a large and vibrant international community and University of Bristol LLM students benefit from small class sizes taught by world-leading experts.